jeg90/SongOfTime/README.md

 To stop tracking time spend on a task (or 'finish' it): songoftime -f

-These commands will keep track timing information in a file stored in a '.timeSong.html' file in the users home directory.
+These commands will keep track of timing information in a file stored in a hidden file(s) in the users home directory.

 Statistics can then be reported on the command line using: songoftime -r

-Alternatively, usage statistics can be viewed in a browser window by opening the .timeSong.html file.
+Alternatively, usage statistics can be viewed in a browser window by opening a produced html file.